HB-2225

 Who Is Covered

-"Operator" means any person, partnership, corporation, or entity that makes available or controls access to an AI companion chatbot for users in this state, excluding those used specifically for educational purposes and educational entities.
+"Operator" means any person, partnership, corporation, or entity that makes available or controls access to an AI companion chatbot for users in this state.

 What Is Covered